yun-esther/Azure-Project/README.md

 <img width="1242" alt="watchlist" src="https://github.com/user-attachments/assets/90be0f01-68d9-4413-a0c8-f1c7efbd2218">

 9. Network Watcher is a network monitoring and diagnostic service in Microsoft Azure that provides visibility into Azure network resources and traffic.
 The Network Watcher topology is a graphical representation of the network infrastructure and resources in Azure, which helps network administrators and security professionals to understand the network architecture, identify potential security risks, and troubleshoot network issues.
+Currently, our virtual network resources are deployed in East US.
 ![region](https://github.com/user-attachments/assets/613fad98-95dd-4a0d-bd41-8ca8028141a9)